mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and accuracy of algorithms showwd in table. **MKELM has the best accuracy among each subject.**
  ### Code

- ### Unknown Terms in the Paper
+ ### Unknown Terms in the Paper for me

 -  Sensorimotor(SMR)
 The **sensorimotor rhythm** (SMR) is a brain wave.
 It is an oscillatory idle **rhythm** of synchronized electric brain activity.
 It appears in spindles in recordings of EEG, MEG, and ECoG over the **sensorimotor**cortex.
 For most individuals, the frequency of the SMR is in the range of 13 to 15 Hz.

 - Motor-Imagery(MI) ?
 - Extreme Learning Machine?
+- Event-related Desynchronization(ERD)?

 ##  2- ...
 ### Authors